CamilleAbella/discord-scores/readme.md

 score.on( 'remove', event => {

     // 👍 is remove
-    // The score of user drops by 1 (event.value)
+    // The score of message.author drops by 1 (event.value)

 })
 ```